Artist Spotlight: Katie Brightside

 Despite its international influence, West Hollywood is actually a small town.
-It’s such a walkable city and it’s really common to run into friends when going to the gym, having lunch or shopping on Melrose.
+It’s such a walkable city and it’s really common to run into friends when going to the gym, having lunch, or shopping on Melrose.
 We also love to connect our friends with people we find interesting.
 One name kept popping up as someone I needed to meet: Katie Brightside.
-My friends at the West Hollywood Chamber of Commerce suggested I meet the British artist behind the beautifully illustrated La Peer passport project.
-An influencer gal pal of mine had met Katie during one of her Friday afternoon creative co-working sessions at La Peer and told me I needed to connect with her.
-So I slid into Katie’s DM’s and we set up a quick meet and greet on a Sunday afternoon to check out the General Public art exhibit on the rooftop of Restoration Hardware.
+She’s the British artist behind the beautifully illustrated La Peer Passport, a neighborhood guide provided to guests of the Kimpton La Peer Hotel at check-in.
+I reached out to Katie and we set up a quick meet and greet on a Sunday afternoon to check out the General Public art exhibit on the rooftop of Restoration Hardware.

-Katie’s last name is quite appropriate as she greeted me with a warm hug, a big smile and a sparkle in her bright blue eyes.
-She was wearing eye-catching tights (her own design, available on Etsy thank you very much) and a simple white tank top to soak in the afternoon sun.
+Katie’s last name is quite appropriate as she greeted me with a warm hug, a big smile, and a sparkle in her bright blue eyes.
+She was wearing eye-catching tights (her own design, available on Etsy, thank you very much) and a simple white tank top to soak in the afternoon sun.
 After our meet up, she was headed to take a class at Unplug Meditation, one of her latest obsessions.
 (Spoiler Alert!
-Katie will share her idea of a perfect WeHo day with you below).
+Katie will share her idea of a perfect West Hollywood day with you below).

-Nick Rimedio, La Peer’s dapper General Manager, had a very distinct vision when it came to The Passport for his art-forward, intimate oasis of a boutique hotel.
+Nick Rimedio, La Peer’s dapper general manager, had a very distinct vision when it came to the Passport—a pocket map for hotel guests listing area attractions—for his art-forward, intimate oasis of a boutique hotel.
 He wanted his guests to have an elegant alternative to the huge ugly map that screams, “Hi!
 I’m a tourist and I’m a little bit lost!”
-Enter the chic, pocket sized passport that anyone would be proud to whip out of their designer bag.
+Enter the chic, pocket-sized passport that anyone would be proud to whip out of their designer bag.

 He also shared that he really enjoyed the collaborative process of working with Katie and describes her as “warmly sassy.”
 Andy Cohen introduced her as “sexually liberated Katie” on his Love Connection show, but that’s another story for a different day.

-Katie’s artwork offers me a whimsical – and provocative – take on fairy tales.
+Katie’s artwork offers a whimsical—and provocative—take on fairy tales.
 As the Artist-in-Residence at La Peer, she wants to bring aspects of 18th century French salons into the modern day.
-A place where creators can come together, co-work, collaborate and share a glass of wine before ushering in the weekend.
+A place where creators can come together, co-work, collaborate, and share a glass of wine before ushering in the weekend.
 As a Francophile myself, I love everything about this mission.

 Pour yourself a glass of wine and come meet artist and salonnierre Katie Brightside.